sgonchar1/azureimage/README.md

-# azureimage
+# RHEL8 Golden Image creating lab - taken from RH Summit 2019
-RHEL 8 Azure golden image - summit 19 lab
+Please move on to the lab guide to proceed